Harrier Class

 Teachers: Mrs Stephanie Janas

-Teaching Assistants: Mrs Christine Unwin & Mrs Catherine Grice
+Teaching Assistants: Mrs Christine Unwin & Mrs Lis Foy

 About Our Class

-In year 5 the children move into Harrier Class with Mrs Janas, the class teacher, supported by Mrs Unwin every morning and Mrs Grice Tuesday to Friday.
+In year 5 the children move into Harrier Class with Mrs Janas, the class teacher, supported by Mrs Christine Unwin and Mrs Lis Foy.

 Outstanding levels of behaviour, appearance, manners and perseverance are expected and the Harrier Class team actively promote the children becoming more independent, responsible and resilient in preparation for the move to Secondary education.